What Are Backconnect Proxies? A Practical Guide

 While useful, the lists were pretty burdensome to manage for web scraping and other projects that required IP rotation.
 In addition, residential proxies appeared.
 These IP addresses relied on unstable connections of end users rather than servers, which made direct access unreasonable.

 So, vendors came up with something called a backconnect proxy server.
 It’s a gateway that links you to a provider’s proxy pool.
-Instead of receiving a list of IPs directly, you rather connect to a proxy server and it fetches them for you.
+Instead of receiving a list of IPs directly, you rather connect to the server, and it fetches them for you.
 This extra step makes backconnect proxy servers managed, while regular proxy lists are unmanaged by the provider.

-A backconnect proxy address connects you to a proxy provider’s server.
-The server then selects an IP that meets your requirements from a pool of available proxies.
+Backconnect proxies connect you to a proxy provider’s load balancing server.
+The server then selects an IP address that meets your requirements from a pool of available proxies.
 The gateway never changes, even when the IPs behind it do.
-As a result, you can use multiple IPs through one address, without managing them yourself – everything is done in the backend.
+As a result, you can use multiple IPs through one address without managing them yourself – everything is done in the backend.

 Depending on the provider, you can manipulate the address to change the server’s parameters.
 For example, changing the port number can give you IPs from different locations, or you can add information to the username to change the rotation settings.
-Proxy providers like Crawlera and Oxylabs outfit their servers with even more advanced features: request throttling, intelligent proxy rotation, and so on.
+Proxy providers like Zyte and Oxylabs outfit their servers with even more advanced features: request throttling, intelligent proxy rotation, and so on.

 Due to the logistics involved, most backconnect proxy pools are shared between users.
 That said, it may be possible for demanding clients to receive dedicated backconnect proxy pools.

 I’ve mentioned backconnect proxies in association with residential IPs.
 This might have raised a question: can any proxy type use the backconnect format?
 Short answer – yes: it’s a matter of server setup, not IP source.